WTy-2/spec/src/New/green_slime.md

 So, how do we resolve these cases?
 I think this has to be some sort of type error, but exactly where to error and what to blame is somewhat debatable.
 I can think of three different reasonable-ish perspectives:

-- The culprit was that the rewrite rule related values whos type can yield undecidable unification problems.
+- The culprit was that the rewrite rule related values whose type can yield undecidable unification problems.
 Therefore error much earlier, at the original match which introduced the rewrite.
 - The culprit is that an expression in the context relied on the rewrite rule but the match made it invalid.
 Therefore blame the `p : Pred x y n` and the match on `x` and `y`.
 - The culprit was that the match on `x` and `y` unblocked the LHS of the rewrite rule which forced it to be discarded (i.e. the problem is _unrelated_ to whether such a rewrite rule was _necessary_ for validity for the context).
 Therefore blame the `x + y -> suc n` rewrite rule and the match on `x` and `y`.